OfficeDev/generator-office/src/app/templates/excel-custom-functions-preview/readme.md

 2. From a command prompt from within your custom functions project directory, run `npm run start` to start a localhost server instance.
 3. Run `npm run sideload` to launch Excel and load the custom functions add-in.
 Additonal information on sideloading can be found at <https://aka.ms/sideload-addins>.
 4. After Excel launches, you will need to register the custom-functions add-in to work around a bug:
     a.
-On the upper-lefthand side of Excel, there is a small hexagon icon with a dropdown arrow.
+On the upper-left-hand side of Excel, there is a small hexagon icon with a dropdown arrow.
 The icon is to right of the Save icon.
     b.
 Click on this dropdown arrow and then click on the Custom Functions Sample add-in to register it.
 5. Test a custom function by entering `=CONTOSO.ADD42(num)` in a cell.
 6. Try the other functions in the sample: `=CONTOSO.ADD42ASYNC(num, num)`, `CONTOSO.ISPRIME(num)`, `CONTOSO.NTHPRIME(num)`, `CONTOSO.GETDAY()`, `CONTOSO.INCREMENTVALUE(increment)`, and `CONTOSO.SECONDHIGHEST(range)`.